What is a time-off policy and why do you need one?

 Managing time-off requests

-Set up time frames for leave requests:
+Set up time frames for leave requests

-Specify restricted dates:
+Specify any restricted dates

-Approve time-off requests promptly:
+Approve time-off requests promptly

 Addressing potential issues related to leave requests